vesellov/bitdust.docs.old/api.md

 ### backup\_tree\_add(dirpath)

-Recursively reads the entire folder and create items for all files and folders keeping the same structure.
-Do not start any uploads.
+Recursively reads the entire folder and create items in the catalog.
+For all files and folders it will keeping the same files/folders structure.
+This method will not start any uploads, just append items to the catalog.

     {'status': 'OK',
       'result': '21 items were added to catalog, parent path ID is 0/0/1/2, root folder is /Users/veselin/Documents/reports'}